What Is a Shower Chair?

 While it’s true that the standard design features four legs with rubberized feet, there are a surprising number of different types of shower chairs available on the market today.
 We’ll list these just below and highlight their key differences.

-• Transfer Bench – These are designed specifically for people with extreme limitations of mobility.
-Two of the rubberized feet are placed outside the tub, with the other two being inside, allowing the user to slide across the bench from a wheelchair and into the shower.
+• Transfer Benches Designed specifically for people with extreme mobility limitations.
+Two rubberized feet are placed outside the tub, and the other two are inside, allowing the user to slide across the bench from a wheelchair and into the shower.

 • Standard Shower Chair – Featuring rubberized feet, handgrips, back support, and a wide seat.